-Last Updated: May 7th, 2021 at 10:10 am
+Last Updated: July 13th, 2021 at 10:10 am

-Read Time: 4 Minutes
+Read Time: 6 Minutes

-Installing solar panels isn’t as simple as visiting your local home improvement store, buying the materials, and placing the panels on your roof.
-You typically need a building permit or electrical permit, or both, from your city or county.
-You must work with your utility company to connect your solar panel system to the power grid.
-That’s because every solar system POWERHOME SOLAR installs is tied to the grid.
-Utility companies don’t allow you to go off the grid if you’re already on it.
+Installing solar panels isn’t as simple as visiting your local home improvement store, buying the materials and placing the panels on your roof.
+You typically need a building permit and/or electrical permit from your city or county to even start such a project.

 Safety concerns with DIY solar panels